 How to make turkey and ham lasagne bake

 This dish will serve 4 people.
-You can get the detailed instructions on the printable recipe card at the end of this post.
+You can get the complete list of ingredients and full instructions for making this turkey and ham lasagna bake on the printable recipe card at the end of this post.

 Three easy steps